Wedding Entertainment Planning: A Timeline That Actually Works

 Venue details.
 Where's the DJ setting up?
 Are there power restrictions?
 What time can they access the room?
 Venues have quirks.
 Good DJs want to know them in advance.

 Timeline basics.
 When are speeches?
 When's the first dance?
 Evening guests arriving at what time?
 The DJ needs to understand the flow of your day.
+If your DJ also acts as wedding MC, this is the time to discuss how announcements, speeches, and transitions will be coordinated.

 Guest demographics.
 Age range matters for music selection.
 A wedding with mostly 20-somethings needs different energy than one with three generations.
 Share what you know.